Learning through Play

 We offer our children time outdoors every day, whatever the weather.

 If any colleagues would like to visit our Outstanding school to see our Outdoor Classrooms please contact:

 Mrs C Scott (Assistant Headteacher) at firstname.lastname@example.org

 Outdoor Adventure Club

-We are currently running an outdoor adventure club for year 2 children.
-The children learn to problem solve and work as a team.
+In the summer term we will be running our popular outdoor adventure club again for our year 2 children.
+The children practise their problem solving skills and learn to work as a team.
 Check out some photos of the activities they do.

 Some quotes from colleagues who have visited our setting:

 "I loved talking to Mrs Scott about the journey and looking at developments which are up and coming"

 At Hill View Infant Academy play is very important to us.
 It underpins learning and all aspects of our children’s development.

 We promote play throughout our school from our youngest children in Nursery to our oldest in Year 2.
 Our children develop their imagination and engage and interact with the world around them.